Alien-Worlds/the-lore/README.md

 Xaza shot a glance at Zaren, a subtle signal.
 The Onoros diplomat rose slowly from his seat, every movement measured, deliberate.

-“We, the Onoros, are a unified people,” Zaren said, his voice calm and melodious.
-“Our alliance with the Khaureds is based on mutual benefit and shared goals.
+"We, the Onoros, are a unified people," Zaren said, his voice calm and melodious.
+"Our alliance with the Khaureds is based on mutual benefit and shared goals.
 We do not seek power or influence; our purpose is to work, to contribute, and to ensure that the Federation thrives.
-The Maxa, our guiding force, has chosen this path for us, and we follow it willingly.”
+The Maxa, our guiding force, has chosen this path for us, and we follow it willingly."

 Lirien's eyes narrowed.
 "Curious that a species so embedded in every corner of the Federation claims to seek no influence.
 One might think that a race with such reach would have a broader agenda."